 The Box for the White Ginger

 1963 Platinum Bubblecut

-Two White Gingers (left & Middle) & One Blonde Bubble that is not. (right)
+Two White Gingers (left & Middle) & One Regular Blonde Bubble with the red lipstick (right)